 ARL - Vehicle Technology Directorate - Structures Program: The Vehicle Technology Directorate (VTD) of the U.S. Army Research Laboratory conducts basic and exploratory research in structural and propulsion technologies.
 Structural research is performed at the NASA Langley Research Center in Hampton, VA, where Army and NASA scientists and engineers work jointly on programs involving structural mechanics and integrity, air/ground vehicle loads and dynamics, crashworthiness, active noise and vibration control, and non-destructive evaluation methodologies.
 This research provides the enabling technology needed to extend the life of existing Army vehicles and to design affordable future platforms having greater durability, lighter weight, improved crashworthiness, and reduced operational and support costs.
 The Army partnership with the NASA Research Centers started in 1969 and has been an enduring success story ever since.
 The arrangement has enabled Army scientists and engineers to leverage over 550 specialized NASA state-of-the- art, world-class research facilities, and to collaborate on joint programs with highly regarded national and international experts in air and ground vehicle technology.

-U.S. Army Research Institute for the Behavioral and Social Sciences (ARI): One of the lead research institutes for training, leader development, soldier research and development.
-Handles survey research and occupational analysis.
-The U.S. Army Research Institute for Behavioral and Social Sciences (ARI) provides the Army with technical expertise and analytical support, along with decision making techniques for soldiers and leaders.
+U.S. Army Research Institute for the Behavioral and Social Sciences (ARI): ARI is one of the lead research institutes for training, leader development, and soldier research.
+ARI provides the Army with technical expertise and analytical support, along with decision making techniques for soldiers and leaders.
 ARI keeps track of information on soldier and leader attitudes and concerns.
 The employees range from research psychologists, to those with a Ph.D., military officers, and graduate students acting as research assistants.

 Defense Advanced Research Projects Agency (DARPA): The Defense Advanced Research Projects Agency (DARPA) was established in 1958 as the first U.S. response to the Soviet launching of Sputnik.
 Since that time DARPA's mission has been to assure that the U.S. maintains a lead in applying state-of-the-art technology for military capabilities and to prevent technological surprise from her adversaries.
 The DARPA organization was as unique as its role, reporting directly to the Secretary of Defense and operating in coordination with, but completely independent of, the military research and development (R&D) establishment.
+DARPA comprises approximately 220 government employees in six technical offices, including nearly 100 program managers, who together oversee about 250 research and development programs.
 Strong support from the senior DoD management has always been essential since DARPA was designed to be an anathema to the conventional military and R&D structure and, in fact, to be a deliberate counterpoint to traditional thinking and approaches.

 FHWA Turner-Fairbank Highway Research Center: TFHRC is a federally owned and operated research facility in McLean, VA.
 TFHRC is the home of the Federal Highway Administration's (FHWA's) Office of Research, Development, and Technology.
 TFHRC provides FHWA and the world highway community with the most advanced research and development related to new highway technologies.
 The research focuses on providing solutions to complex technical problems through the development of more economical, environmentally sensitive designs; more efficient, quality controlled constructions practices; and more durable materials.
 The end result is a safer, more reliable highway transportation system.